Using A Password Manager Or Moving To A New One

 Choose A Password Manager

-Using a password manager is the most important thing you can do to enhance online security.
-There are some good ones to choose from KeyPass, DashLane, 1Password, RoboForm, and Birwarden.
-These all are well-vetted and safe to use.
+Using a password manager is one of the most crucial steps you can take to enhance online security.
+There are some good ones to choose from: KeyPass, DashLane, 1Password, RoboForm, and Bitwarden.
+These are all well-vetted and safe to use.

 I am now using and suggest BitWarden.
-So these sessions will concentrate on Bitwarden.
+These sessions will focus on Bitwarden.

-Here is a simple online tool from LastPass.
-We will use it to generate pseudowords (nonsense words) to create our unique unguessable master password.
+Here is a simple online tool from BitWarden.
+We will use it to generate pseudowords (nonsense words) to create our unique, unguessable master password.

 - Set the Username Length to 5 or 6 characters.